zkPHIRE: A Programmable Accelerator for ZKPs over HIgh-degRee, Expressive Gates

-PermCheck requires constructing Numerator (N), Denominator (D), Fraction ($\phi$), and Product ($\pi$) MLEs \cite{zkspeed2025}.
-Since $\phi$ is computed on-the-fly from N and D, we design a pipelined unit that generates all three in parallel, producing one element per cycle after warmup (\autoref{fig:genND_fracMLE}).
+PermCheck requires constructing Numerator ($N$), Denominator ($D$), Fraction ($\phi$), and Product ($\pi$) MLEs \cite{zkspeed2025}.
+Since $\phi$ is computed on-the-fly from N and D, we design a pipelined unit that generates all three simultaneously, producing one element per cycle after warmup (\autoref{fig:genND_fracMLE}).
 The Multifunction Forest is used to construct $\pi$ from $\phi$, as in zkSpeed.
-To accommodate both vanilla and custom gates, we allocate 5 PEs (one per witness), with the ability to support more than 5 through overlapped scheduling and cyclic reuse of PEs.
-Intermediate $N_{1\dots k}$ and $D_{1\dots k}$ MLEs are written to HBM and combined via modular multiplications to produce the final N and D MLEs, followed by modular inversion of D.
+To accommodate both Vanilla and custom gates, we allocate 5 PEs (one per witness), with the ability to support more than 5 through overlapped scheduling and cyclic reuse of PEs.
+Intermediate $N_{1\dots k}$ and $D_{1\dots k}$ MLEs are written to HBM and combined with modular multiplications to produce the final $N$ and $D$ MLEs, followed by modular inversion of $D$.

 We build on zkSpeed’s Montgomery batching approach~\cite{Montgomery_1987}, which uses a batch size of 64 and dedicated multipliers to mask inversion latency at high area cost.
 To improve efficiency, we reduce the batch size to 2 and eliminate per-inverse multipliers, instead using two shared multipliers, one for batching and one for output isolation.
 Since zkSpeed's modular multipliers are 17.7$\times$ larger than their inverse units (0.478 mm$^2$ vs. 0.027 mm$^2$ in TSMC 22nm), we increase the number of inverse units and schedule them in a round-robin fashion to initiate one inversion every two cycles without backpressure.
 We find that 266 inverse units is sufficient for this.
 A shared batch buffer stores inputs; once an inverse completes, it is multiplied by its paired batch element and the slot is reused.
-Our design achieves a 4.2$\times$ area reduction over zkSpeed, without sacrificing throughput.
+Our design achieves a 4.2$\times$ area reduction over zkSpeed without sacrificing throughput.